marcopeocchi/yt-dlp-web-ui/README.md

 Developed to be as lightweight as possible (because my server is basically an intel atom sbc).

-The bottleneck remains yt-dlp startup time (until yt-dlp will provide a rpc interface).
+The bottleneck remains yt-dlp startup time.

 **I strongly recomend the ghcr build instead of docker hub one.**